NodeBE4/opinion/_posts/2022-09-19-EnclavedMicrostate.md

 ----- __840.10__ -----2022-09-27 00:19:14+08:00:

 If that's what you've taken from it I must have miscommunicated horribly, because I haven't said that at all.
 I'm insisting that you can't use 'road' in the singular to describe *all* the possible routes between two places.
 To use a specific example, let's take [this bit of the UK](https://www.google.com/maps/@51.7142962,0.4492791,12.82z?hl=en): if I were to try to get from Margaretting to Howe Green, I could go straight there by the A12 or I could take the A414 into Chelmsford and then the A1114 out.
-I could coin the phrase 'Margaretting to Howe Green Road' to describe *either* of these roads, but I cannot use it to simultaneously describe *both*.
+I could coin the phrase 'The Margaretting to Howe Green Road' to describe *either* of these roads, but I cannot use it to simultaneously describe *both*.

 Now imagine using the singular phrase 'Silk Road' to describe [this entire network](http://web.archive.org/web/20201111234130/https://transportgeography.org/wp-content/uploads/Silk-Road.png) of maritime and non-maritime trade routes.
 (And the map is already highly simplified.)

+----- __840.11__ -----2022-09-27 09:34:41+08:00:

+Yep.